oscarwallnoefer/MPMR_Squamata/README.md

 +  a. < 10% gaps in gene alignments
 +  b. > 100 aa gene length
 +  c. pruning species with branch length equal to or 20 times the median length of all branches.
-+  d. removing genes if there is not monophyletic origin in each group (Acrodonta, Pleurodonta or Serpentes).
 +  e. removing genes if there is not > 80% bootstrap support for the deep node of Acrodonta, Pleurodonta and Serpentes.

 - [x] Likelihood Mapping Analysis